What is Double Top Pattern

 • Risk Management: The early identification of the double top pattern by a trader allows him to manage the risks effectively.
 He will need to place stop-loss orders just above the second peak to prevent further losses if there happens to be no expected drop in prices.
 The strategy helps limit exposure and control potential losses in the case of the pattern not being fulfilled as predicted.

-• Clear: This is one of the few patterns that clearly confirm the reversal of a trend.
+• Clear: This is one of the few patterns that confirm the reversal of a trend.
 If the price falls below the established support level, this can be taken as a strong signal of a reversal in progress, unlike most other patterns that require additional signals to confirm.

 Disadvantages of Double Top Pattern